18 Outstanding Art Portfolio Websites

 08. Shira Bar

-Shira Bar’s photography website highlights the elegant style of her work.
+Shira Bar’s photography portfolio highlights the elegant style of her work.
 One of Shira’s analogue photographs graces the homepage, optimized to spark interest by exhibiting her unique subject matter and technical detail.

 A monochromatic theme repeats throughout the website, creating consistency with the artist’s stylistic choice to use black and white photography.